 4. Meet with a Contractor’s Lien Attorney

 Construction projects and related liens often present many different opportunities for dispute because of miscommunications about payment, unmet expectations related to the work product, or other shortfalls.
 As a property owner, you should retain all records related to home improvement projects with contractors.
-If you need help disputing a lien, consult with one of our Florida construction attorneys to discuss the available options that may provide the most cost-efficient and effective resolution of your matter.
+If you need help disputing a lien, consult with a Florida construction attorney from Cueto Law to discuss the available options that may provide the most cost-efficient and effective resolution of your matter.

 How to Get a Release of Lien on a House in Florida